 Instructed all staff on new company-wide policies regarding all software licensing terms.

-Financial & Data skills
+Financial & Data resume action verbs

 Love numbers, reports, dashboards, metrics, and any-and-all things data?
 Job positions that require crunching spreadsheets and analyzing data often require many different skill sets that can be very technical.
 Reporting on the wrong numbers or datasets can move company metrics in the wrong direction.
 Therefore, it’s highly important to demonstrate both your responsibility and the outcome it had.

 Reference these examples to display your financial literacy: